 South Australia is another state that will be challenging to fit in your itinerary if you’re in Australia for a short time.
-But Kangaroo Island is one of my favourite places in Australia so if you get the opportunity to visit, you really should.
+But Kangaroo Island is one of my favourite places in Australia.
+And a few hours drive from Adelaide, snorkelling with playful sea lions is a souvenir I will never forget.
+So if you get the opportunity to visit, you really should.

 Australia Bucket List: Tasmania

-Check out this road trip itinerary and the photos of Tasmania to understand why I put the entire state on the list of places where you must go in Australia.
-It’s great to spend a week touring Tasmania, but if you have less time, you can still check out some amazing places.
+Check out this road trip itinerary and the photos of Tasmania to understand why I put the entire state on the list of places where you must visit in Australia.
+You will need at least one week to tour the island.
+But if you have less time, you can still check out some amazing places near Hobart or Launceston.